isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 A need for efficiency does not imply a need for [low-level code](#Rper-low).
-High-level code does not imply slow or bloated.
+High-level code isn't necessarily slow or bloated.

 ##### Note